Payment Card Industry Data Security Standard Procedure - 62.10.01

 Work Center Procedures

 Each work area that processes credit card information develops and maintains up-to-date business procedures to protect credit card information.
-These procedures will include the following measures:
+These procedures include the following measures:

-Credit card information, including the primary account number (PAN), cardholder name, service code, and expiration date may be retained if there is a business need.
+Credit card data, including the primary account number (PAN), cardholder name, service code, and expiration date may be retained if there is a business need.
 Written justification of the business need will document the business reason for retention.

 Credit card data may be destroyed using the following authorized methods: